flyingant/react-boilerplate/README.md

-# React App boilerplate
+# React based UI boilerplate

-React page boilerplate is the boilerplate to help me building a web page by react quickly with the help by webpack and scss.
+React based UI is the boilerplate to help me building a web page by react quickly with the help by webpack and .

 ## Getting Started